Driving in snow

 Four Wheel Drive (4WD) and All Wheel Drive (AWD) vehicles do not require chains under National Parks regulations.
 Still, it is recommended that you carry chains with you, and fit the chains to your car when driving on ice and snow.

-Vehicles fitted with snow or winter tyres are not required to fit chains.
+Vehicles fitted with snow or winter tyres are still required to carry chains and fit them when directed.

 Hiring snow chains